 The ‘Fair City’ of Perth more than lives up to its reputation.
 Nestled between two sprawling parks on the banks of the River Tay, this compact city is a feast for the camera lens.

 St Matthew’s Church with its towering spire dominates the city skyline.
-In fact, it’s one of the most photographed landmarks in Perth, thanks its it position next to the River Tay.
-Capture its splendour with its reflection the river, surrounded by lush greenery.
+In fact, it’s one of the most photographed landmarks in Perth, thanks to its position next to the River Tay.
+Capture its splendour with its reflection of the river, surrounded by lush greenery.

 Kinnoull Hill is totally worth scaling its dizzying heights for getting the perfect shot.
 This magnificent woodland is a quiet area for you to set up your tripod and camera where you will be treated to stunning views of the River Tay.

-North Inch is impossible to resist if you’re a sucker of cityscape photography.
-A fantastic example when it comes to glorious view, the Tay Bridge, the city’s rolling hills and its fine architecture play a starring role in every picture you take.
+North Inch is impossible to resist if you’re a sucker for cityscape photography and is a fantastic example when it comes to glorious views.
+The Tay Bridge, the city’s rolling hills and its fine architecture play a starring role in every picture you take.

 Scone Palace is where Scottish Kings were once crowned.
 The peaceful and serene woodland and gardens isn’t just photogenic – it’s also a great place for a leisurely stroll or for a nice picnic spot.